Occasional blog posts from a random systems engineer

 Data transfer

-• 1 LV for RootFS backup
+• 1 for RootFS backup of the server (see next section)

 dd if=/dev/md0 bs=1M | pv | ssh user@temp-r720 "dd of=/dev/backup_vg/tmp_backup bs=1M"

-ssh user@temp-r720 "cmp /dev/backup_vg/tmp_backup -" < /dev/md0
+ssh user@temp-r720 "cmp /dev/backup_vg/tmp_backup - " < /dev/md0

 LV=VM-DISK-NAME

-LV_BYTES=$(blockdev --getsize64 /dev/ssd-vg/$LV)
+LV_BYTES=$(blockdev --getsize64 /dev/ssd-1/$LV)

 # Create ZFS volume with same size